-The master's degree in Counseling offers individuals the opportunity to earn a degree with concentrations available in Clinical Mental Health Counseling, School Counseling, Substance Abuse Counseling and Education, and Applied Behavior Analysis.
+The master's degree in Counseling offers individuals the opportunity to earn a degree with concentrations available in Clinical Mental Health Counseling, School Counseling, Substance Abuse Counseling, Substance Abuse Counseling and Education, and Applied Behavior Analysis.
 The Clinical Mental Health Counseling concentration is offered on-campus, at several regional campuses, and online with field experiences and a residential institute.
-The School Counseling concentration is offered on-campuses.
-The Substance Abuse Counseling at regional campuses.
-The Substance Abuse Counseling at regional campuses.
-The Substance Abuse Counseling concentration is offered on-campus and periodically at regional campuses.
+The School Counseling concentration is offered on-campus and periodically at regional campuses.
 The Substance Abuse Counseling/Education and Applied Behavior Analysis concentrations are offered online.